kunjara/jyotish/README.md

 You can do the following calculations:

 * calculation of natal chart and varga charts;
-* drawing of natal chart and varga charts;
 * calculation of bala: Ashtakavarga, Rashi bala, Graha bala;
 * calculation of dasha: Vimshotari, Ashtottari;
 * calculation Panchanga: Nakshatra, Yoga, Tithi, Vara, Karana;